Creating Power BI reports

-Search for Sales $, Sum of Revenue and Total Units under SalesFact.
+Under SalesFact, search for Sales $, Sum of Revenue and Total Units.
 Tick all of them or drag and drop them to Fields.

-In the Product submenu, search for Category and move it to Fields.
+In the Product sub-menu, search for Category and move it to Fields.

-Under Format you can customize the design to match your company branding by changing the color, font and spacing.
+Under Format, you can customize the design to match your company branding by changing the color, font, and spacing.

-Step 6: Export reports
+Step 6: Export your report